 Variables and Data Types in Python

-Welcome to the exciting world of variables!
-In Python, variables are like magical containers that can hold different types of information.
+Like you learnt last lesson, variables are like boxes that can hold different types of data.
 Let's explore some of the most common ones.

 Data Types: Different Flavours of Information